Fisher Decorator: Refining Flow Policy via a Local Transport Map: Technical Proofs

 \subsection{Deviated Optimal Solution Gap under Isotropic Metric.}

-We analyze the suboptimality induced by replacing the anisotropic metric $I(s,a)$ with an isotropic identity matrix.
-Under the quadratic approximation in~\eqref{eq:quadratic_approx}, the objective takes the general linear form with the quadratic constraint:
+We analyze the suboptimality induced by replacing the anisotropic metric $I(s,a)$ (or practical computation with $I_{\rho}(s,a)$ for one-step computation) with an isotropic identity matrix.
+Under the quadratic approximation in~\eqref{eq:lagrangian}, the objective takes the general linear form with the quadratic constraint:

-where $g = \nabla_a Q_\phi(s,a)$ and $M = I(s,a)$.
+where $g = \nabla_a Q_\phi(s,a)$ and $M = I_\rho(s,a)$.

 The optimal solution under the anisotropic metric is:

 yielding the optimal value:

 In contrast, replacing $M$ with the identity matrix leads to the isotropic solution: